Trapped intestinal gas - What to do

 While it is true some foods, such as beans and Brussels sprouts, can cause trapped intestinal gas, there may be some foods that your body is particularly sensitive to.
 List all the foods you eat each day for one week, and what effect it has on your digestive system.

 You should quickly see the correlation between your dietary habits and your digestive state.
-A few of the better known culprits for digestive issues are caffeine, sugar, poorly absorbed carbohydrates and fatty fried foods.
-Also try to avoid wheat and milk products where possible, as many people have sensitivity to these.
+A few of the better-known culprits for digestive issues are caffeine, sugar, poorly absorbed carbohydrates and fatty fried foods.
+Also try to avoid wheat and milk products where possible, as many people have a sensitivity to these.

 As we all know, a little daily exercise is great way to keep fit and feel good.
 When you feel gassy, some light exercise or any type of physical movement, will help speed up digestion and prevent gas build-up in your intestines.

 Try going for a quick 10 minute walk immediately after each meal.
 Reduce your anxiety

 When you are anxious or stressed, you increase your breathing rate which causes you to swallow more air.
 Practice deep breathing when you get anxious to reduce the likelihood of gas later.
 Sip water throughout the day